The SaaS Pricing Guide You Need To Achieve Maximum Revenue

 3. Analyze and optimize the relevant metrics.

 Know your LTV/CAC value, as this can help you determine whether a pricing model will be good for the general health of your business.
+When the customer acquisition cost is high, you need a pricing model that increases the user lifetime value to balance things.

 4. Pull other teams into the pricing conversation.